Moneymoney122/boot-script/README.md

 # boot-script

-a boot script i made for personal use. don't use it, if you do use it, use it at your own risk
+- A boot script I made for personal use.
+Don't use it, if you do use it, use it at your own risk.

+- Currently at 02/10/2022 (DD/MM/YY) at 22:49:00 the script does not work